mtesseract/nakadi-client/about.md

 - Integrated and configurable retry mechanism.

-- Replacable HTTP Backend for testing and mocking.
+- Pluggable HTTP Backend for testing and mocking.
 -
-- Conduit based interfaces for streaming events.
+- Conduit based streaming interfaces.

-- Convenient high-level Subscription API.

-- Mechanism for registering callbacks for logging and token injection.
+- Mechanism for registering callbacks for logging, token injection and more.

 - Correct types for values like `CursorOffset` (which must be treated as opaque strings).